All Episodes

 But those people, as they work, learn more.

-They gain experience, and they cease being low information, and they cease being low wage, and they get better jobs, and their income goes up.
+They gain experience, and they cease being low-information, and they cease being low-wage, and they get better jobs, and their income goes up.

 That's always been the cycle.

-Well, when that cycle was in full-fledged, the Democrats would they need to replace the people who are upwardly mobile.
+Well, when that cycle was in full-fledged, the Democrats would need to replace the people who are upwardly mobile.

 So these millions of immigrants, illegals, represent the future of the Democrat Party in terms of just voter numbers.